smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Calendar Table/readme.md

 # Creating a Calendar Table

-Here is a nifty trick for creating a calendar table (or in this case, a calendar view) using a **table-valued function**.
+Here is a nifty trick for creating a calendar table (or in this case, a calendar view) using a table-valued function.

 We typically use **table-valued functions** as parameterized views.
 In comparison with stored procedures, the table-valued functions are more flexible as we can use them wherever tables are used.